 This CA and all its subordinated issuing CAs support the OCSP protocol for online revocation checking.
-The OCSP responder URL is stored in every certificate issued by one of the subordinated issuing CAs of the "SwissSign Gold CA" (field "Authority Information Access").
+The OCSP responder URL is stored in every certificate issued by one of the subordinated issuing CAs (field "Authority Information Access").
 The OCSP response is signed by a dedicated OSCP Responder, whose certificate is signed by the CA which issued the certificate whose revocation status is being checked.
-While certificate serial numbers are reserved (only a precertificate is issued) the OCSP responds with the status ,unknown'.
-Once the actual certificate is issued, the OCSP starts responding with ,good'.